 This is certainly one of the most beautiful beaches you can visit, not only in Portugal but in Europe.
 It’s surrounded by tall cliffs and outcrops, which makes the surf calmer and more pleasant to take a swim.
 Arriving at the beach is not easy, however, because you have to go down a dirt trail next to the cliff, but it’s certainly worth the effort.

 If you feel a little tired of visiting so many palaces and castles, one of the healthiest things to do in Sintra is to do some hiking route through the Sintra-Cascais Natural Park.

 The Colares wine region located around Sintra is one of the world’s oldest producing areas, and it’s the second oldest certified wine region in Portugal after the Douro.
-In fact, the art of making wine was introduced here by the Romans, so they really know something about it!
+The Romans introduced the art of making wine here, indicating their expertise in the field.
 You have to make your visit even better by tasting some wine of the region when you take a break from walking around Sintra.